 How is this different from a target-date fund?

-Our investment advice takes into account not only your age, but also your risk tolerance, income, and so on.
+Our investment education takes into account not only your age, but also your risk tolerance, income, and so on.
 So you get all the advantages of a target-date fund (including the automatic rebalancing) but it’s more personalized than only considering your age.
 After all, many people end up retiring earlier than planned.
 Before you buy: Read more about what to consider about TDFs.

 Are you a 401(k) plan administrator looking for information that you can share with your employees?